-- 4.2.4 The Council considers that there are a number of strategic gaps, maintained by the green belt, which are worthy of specific mention and enhanced protection.
+- 4.2.4 The Council considers that there are a number of strategic buffers, maintained by the green belt, which are worthy of specific mention and enhanced protection.
 This will ensure that one of the principle reasons for green belts the prevention of coalescence is fulfilled.
-Indicative green belt boundaries and strategic gaps will be shown on the Key Diagram. - 4.2.5 The development of previously developed land has restricted the need for green belt land to be released in a piecemeal fashion because of the good planning undertaken in the preparation of the 1988 Rochford District Local Plan.
+Indicative green belt boundaries and strategic buffers will be shown on the Key Diagram. - 4.2.5 The development of previously developed land has restricted the need for green belt land to be released in a piecemeal fashion because of the good planning undertaken in the preparation of the 1988 Rochford District Local Plan.
 A similar exercise will be required for the preparation of the Allocations DPD.
-The Council still believes that the use of previously developed land has an important role to play in fulfilling housing and employment targets.
+The Council still believes that the re-use of previously developed land has an important role to play in fulfilling housing and employment targets.
 The scope for the use of such land appears to be diminishing as many of the major sites have been used.
-The Council will prioritise the use of brownfield sites. - 4.2.6 Following our initial consultation, it has become clear that the green belt is considered very important by the residents of the district and that its continued protection is warranted.
-The Council agrees with these comments and believes that by creating high quality developments at relatively high density, the loss of green belt land for other needs can be minimized.
-The Council will also look at releasing land where it fails to fulfil green belt objectives. - 4.2.7 The Council's preferred options for the green belt are: - The Council considers that strategic gaps will be defined and protected by policy and included broadly on the Core Strategy Key Diagram.
+The Council will prioritise the use of previously developed sites. - 4.2.6 Following our initial consultation, it has become clear that the protection of green belt land is considered very important by the residents of the district.
+The Council also agrees with these comments and believes that, where suitable, by creating high quality developments at relatively high density, the loss of green belt land can be minimised.
+The Council will also consider releasing land where it fails to fulfil green belt objectives; in determining the possibility of releasing land, the Council will take into account the contribution the land in question makes to landscape and agriculture, as well as to nature conservation or sporting interests.
+The condition of the land, whether damaged or derelict, will in no circumstances be a key determinant for release. - 4.2.7 The Council's preferred options for the green belt are: - The Council considers that strategic buffers will be defined and protected by policy and included broadly on the Core Strategy Key Diagram.
 They will then be included in detail on the Proposals Maps.
 Their precise boundaries will be determined during the Allocations DPD process.
-The policy will include the following strategic gaps: - Great Wakering & North Shoebury (the area around the boundary with Southend-on-Sea Borough Council) - > Hockley & Rayleigh - > Hullbridge & Rayleigh - > Rawreth & Rayleigh - Rayleigh & Eastwood (the area around the boundary with Southend-on-Sea Borough Council) - Rayleigh & Thundersley (the area around the boundary with Castle Point Borough Council) - Rochford / Ashingdon & Hawkwell / Hockley
+The policy will include the following strategic buffers: - Great Wakering & North Shoebury (the area around the boundary with Southend-on-Sea Borough Council) - Hockley & Rayleigh - > Hullbridge & Rayleigh - Rawreth & Rayleigh - Rayleigh & Eastwood (the area around the boundary with Southend-on-Sea Borough Council) - Rayleigh & Thundersley (the area around the boundary with Castle Point Borough Council) - Rochford / Ashingdon & Hawkwell / Hockley